cgrates/cgrates/docs/installation.rst

-   export GO15VENDOREXPERIMENT=1 #this should be placed in the rc script of your shell go get github.com/cgrates/cgrates cd $GOPATH/src/github.com/cgrates/cgrates glide update
+   export GO15VENDOREXPERIMENT=1 #this should be placed in the rc script of your shell go get github.com/cgrates/cgrates cd $GOPATH/src/github.com/cgrates/cgrates glide up

-The glide update command will install the external dependencies versions specified in the glide.yaml file in the vendor folder.
+The glide up command will install the external dependencies versions specified in the glide.yaml file in the vendor folder.
 There are different versions for each CGRateS branch, versions that are recorded in the yaml file when the GCRateS releases are made (using glide pin command).

 Note that the vendor folder should not be registered with the VCS we are using.
 For more information and command options for use glide_ readme page.